How to Fix a Frozen Air Conditioner

 Why Air Conditioners Freeze

 The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Albany area home.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Philadelphia area home.
 The two main reasons why the evaporator coil may freeze:

 - The restriction of the system’s airflow

-- Insufficient refrigerant
+- Lack of sufficient refrigerant

-What Can You Do When Your A/C Freezes?
+What Should You Do When Your A/C Freezes?

-- Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
-Ensure the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and do not just move up the temperature on the thermostat.
+Just make sure the A/C system is completely OFF.

 What Does it Cost to Repair?

-This can become a pricey repair.
-When your unit ices over it can lead to a totaled compressor.
+This can turn into a costly repair.
+When your AC ices over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
-Unfortunately, many homeowners are forced to decide between installing a new system or repairing the old model.
-If you act quickly and call a NATE-certified technician, you have better odds of having a less expensive repair.
+In fact, many people are forced to pick between installing a new system or repairing the damaged model.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive repair.

 Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.